PrVrSs/fuzz-craft/README.md

 ## License

-*Isis* is licensed under the terms of the Apache-2.0 License (see the file LICENSE).
+*FuzzCraft* is licensed under the terms of the Apache-2.0 License (see the file LICENSE).